maxcodefaster/offline-first/README.md

 - CouchDB as remote server database
 - PouchDB as local database
 - Superlogin for user authentication and roles
-- Nano for buisness logic
+- Nano for business logic
 - Capacitor as native app wrapper

 ## Installation